About

 Personal Information Form

-2. Discuss your activities directly related to physical therapy.
+- Discuss your activities directly related to physical therapy.
 Include and clearly outline patient experiences, job shadowing and volunteer opportunities, as well as research, co-op placements and employment.
-Document the duration (number of hours), names of facilities and locations, and the populations with whom you interacted.
+Document the duration (number of hours), names, location and contact person at each facility, and the populations with whom you interacted.

-• The content of this Personal Information Form must be written by you, the applicant, and must accurately represent your experiences.
+The content of this Personal Information Form must be written by you, the applicant, and must accurately represent your experiences.
+We reserve the right to contact the facilities you mention to check the validity of your submission.

 Confidential Assessment Forms (CAFs)